DimaKav/customer_churn_clean_code/README.md

 seaborn for heatmap visualiation

-sklearn for training and diagnosing the models
+scikit-learn for training and diagnosing the models